LostInBrittany/pwa-beers/step-01/README.md

-# Step 01 - An empty application
+# PWA Beers - Step 01 - An empty application

 After the precedent step, this one is going to be easy: you're going to generate and explore an empty app with Polymer.

 > As in the precedent case, if you don't have Polymer CLI installed, don't panic.
-You simple get the code of the `step-00` folder and copy it in the `app` folder and the content of `bower_components` folder inside `step-01/bower_components`.
+You simple getuncompress the `empty-app.zip` file into the `app` folder and copy the content of `bower_components` folder inside `step-01/bower_components`.
 >
-> You can then directly go to the
+> You can then directly go to the [Explore your app](explore-your-app) section.

 ## Generating the empty app